cds-snc/covid-alert-server/README.md

 ### Submitting diagnosis keys

-In brief, upon receiving a positive diagnosis, a health care professional will generate a _One Time Code_ through a web application frontend (a reference implementation will be open-sourced soon), which communicates with `key-submission`.
-This code is sent to the patient, who enters the code into their (soon-to-be-released) _COVID Alert_ App.
+In brief, upon receiving a positive diagnosis, a health care professional will generate a _One Time Code_ through a web application frontend ([COVID Alert Portal](https://github.com/cds-snc/covid-alert-portal)), which communicates with `key-submission`.
+This code is sent to the patient, who enters the code into their [COVID Alert mobile app](https://github.com/cds-snc/covid-alert-app).
 This code is used to authenticate the Application (once) to the diagnosis server.
 Encryption keypairs are exchanged by the Application and the `key-submission` server to be stored for fourteen days, and the One Time Code is immediately purged from the database.